timvisee/pixelpwnr/README.md

 - Use multiple machines (servers) with multiple `pixelpwnr` instances to push pixels to the screen.

+## Future improvements
+This application is still in the prototyping phase, and many things can be improved for significantly better performance and usability.
+See the [TODO](TODO.md) file for a list of future improvements.

 ## Help
 ```text
 pixelpwnr --help